bberka/Metran/README.md

 **Alternative Transaction List Creation Method:**

 - **`TryAddTransactionList(HashSet<T> transactionIdentityList, out MetranTransactionList<T> transactionList)`:** Attempts to add transactions for all provided IDs.
-Returns `true` if all are successfully added and sets `transactionList`, `false` otherwise (if even one ID already exists).
-If `false` is returned, no transactions are added, and any partially added transactions are automatically disposed.
+Returns `true` if all are successfully added (meaning none of them existed previously) and sets `transactionList`.
+Returns `false` otherwise (if even one ID already exists).
+If `false` is returned, no transactions are ultimately held, and any partially added transactions are automatically disposed to maintain atomicity.

 ### 4. Waiting for Transactions to Complete